Write for Us!

 If you fear the files will be too big to email, please use a free file-transfer service like WeTransfer, Dropbox or Google Drive.

 It is also helpful if you can list any individuals (age 13 or older) depicted in the photographs—normally from left to right, top to bottom.
-Regarding children under 13, please confirm the permission of their parent, guardian or care-giver for us to publish their image in the magazine.
+Regarding children under 13, please confirm you have the permission of their parent/guardian/care-giver for us to publish their image in the magazine.

 Style Guide